hairizuanbinnoorazman/blog/content/posts/20180307_bookcaseApplication.md

 - Last Login Time

 Some constraints set on the user struct:
+- ID: UUID.
+It has to be a UUID regex pattern during validation
 - First name: Must not be empty, must be less than 100 characters
 - Last name: Must not be empty, must be less than 100 characters
 - Email: Must follow the email regex (Includes @ and domain at the end)